 My son kept saying, I am going to dot this paint on my stained glass window.

 4. Continue to fill faux stained glass art projects with color and find a flat space to dry.

 Display these AWESOME stained glass art projects where the kids can be proud!

 One of the best parts of this art project is creating an amazing display.
 Any place that has a window will do.
 I found that this product really helped to showcase the work.

-My own children were so proud to see their artworks on our windows at home!
+My own children were so proud to see their stained glass art project on our windows at home!

 My guess is that if you are looking to display your stained glass window art project, you may also want some tips and DIY art display ideas that I share.
 Sometimes art projects from children can look completely different when they are displayed the proper way!